P1c1s/AegisCA/README.md

 ### Security and Authentication

 * Secure login with password hashing via PHP's `password_hash()`.
+* CSRF (Cross-Site Request Forgery) protection on all forms and state-changing requests.
 * Password changes directly from the admin area.
 * Secure session management with access control on all protected pages.
 * Multi-admin support.